Inca Trail: A Helpful Breakdown of the Main Topics Trekkers Ask About

 • People with difficulty walking, either on flat surfaces or on slopes.

-• People over the age of 70, unless they are dedicated hikers at their place of residence.
+• People over 70, unless they are dedicated hikers at their place of residence.

 • People with chronic illnesses that affect their mobility or activity level.